casid/jte/DOCUMENTATION.md

 ## Binary rendering for max throughput

-Most template parts are static content and only few parts of a template are dynamic.
-It is wasteful to encode those static parts over and over on every request, if your web-framework sends binary UTF-8 content to the user.
-Since jte 1.7.0 it is possible to encode those static parts at compile time:
+Most template parts are static content, and only a few parts of a template are dynamic.
+Encoding those static parts repeatedly on every request is wasteful if your web framework sends binary UTF-8 content to the user.
+Since jte 1.7.0, it is possible to encode those static parts at compile time:

 ```java
 templateEngine.setBinaryStaticContent(true);
 ```

 This generates a binary content resource for each template at compile time.
 Those pre-encoded UTF-8 `byte[]` arrays are loaded in memory from the resource file together with the template class.
-This also implies, that the constant pool is released of holding template strings.
+This also implies that the constant pool is released from holding template strings.

-To fully utilize binary templates you need to use a binary template output, like `Utf8ByteOutput`.
+To fully utilize binary templates, you must use a binary template output, like `Utf8ByteOutput`.
 This output is heavily optimized to consume as little CPU and memory as possible when using binary templates.

 > [!IMPORTANT]
-> You will only see a performance increase if you use `binaryStaticContent` together with a binary output.
-Other outputs convert the pre-encoded `byte[]` arrays back to Java Strings and defeat this optimization.
+> You will only see a performance increase if you use `binaryStaticContent` with a binary output.
+Other outputs convert the pre-encoded `byte[]` arrays back to Java Strings, defeating this optimization.

 Example usage with `HttpServletResponse`: